pmurphyjam/MBMCharts/MBMCharts/README.md

 WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Copyright (c) 2013 Mobitor Corporation;
-www.mobitor.com

-If your a programmer, go to our website : www.mobitor.com We are always looking for good programmers in iOS, Xcode, C#, Visual Studio, .NET, HTML5, jQuery and other JavaScript-based frameworks, SQL Server 2008 / 2012 and of course Git for source control.

 If you find any bugs, you can contact:
 Pat Murphy